* HFCS importers to re-export cargoes as they shift to sugar

-Pepsi Cola Philippines, another major HFCS importer, is disposing its HFCS supplies "by selling them abroad little by little, whatever we can sell," according to a company official who declined to be named because he was not authorised to speak to the media.
+Pepsi Cola Philippines, another major HFCS importer, is disposing its HFCS supplies "by selling them abroad little by little, whatever we can sell," according to a company official who declined to be named because he was not authorized to speak to the media.

 China's HFCS producers may end up flooding their domestic market if they lose their market in the Philippines, said Meng Jinhui, an analyst with Shengda Futures in Beijing.

 "If the Philippines does not import any from China, it will add huge pressure on the domestic industry.
 That part of output would have to be diverted back to the domestic market, further causing oversupply," said Meng.